MicrosoftDocs/dynamics-365-fraud-protection/content/promocode-set-up-loss-prevention.md

 ![Data flow](media/promocode-images/DFP-Portal.png)

+1. In the left navigation, select **Loss prevention**, and then select **Go to Data Upload**.
-1. Select **Loss prevention**, and then select the **Data** tab.
+2. Select the **Loss prevention** tab, and then select the **Loss prevention** button.
-2. Select **Upload** for a manual data upload.

-    This version of loss prevention is specifically focused on analyzing returns and discounts.
+   Loss prevention capabilities specifically focus on analyzing loss associated with returns and discounts.
 It requires four types of data sets from sales terminals:

     - Transactions
     - Sales
     - Payments
     - Payment methods

     > [!NOTE]
     >The data must be in .CVS format and must follow the schema that is provided in [Data schemas for loss prevention](https://docs.microsoft.com/dynamics365/fraud-protection/view-loss-prevent-schemas).

+3. To upload your data files:

+   1. In the left navigation, select **Data**, select **Data upload**, and then select **Loss prevention**.
+   2. Select **Select data source**, select the type of file you want to upload (a .csv or .tst file), and then select **Browse**.
-3. Select the data file to upload, and then select **Upload**.
+   3. Select the file you want to upload, select **Open**, and then select **Next.**

-    After you've uploaded the data, the **Generate reports** button becomes available.

-4. Select **Generate reports**.

-    Fraud Protection starts to generate the report and shows it on the **Reports** tab of the **Loss prevention** page.
+      The **Data upload > Payments page** displays a preview of your data.

+   4. From the top navigation, select **Save and close**.
+   5. Repeat steps 2 through 4 to upload all four types of data.

+4. After you've uploaded all your data files, select **Process loss prevention data**.

+    Fraud Protection begins processing your data and building your loss prevention report.

+5. In the left navigation, select**Loss prevention** to see the status of your loss prevention report.

     > [!NOTE]
     >Typically, loss prevention takes about 30 to 60 minutes to generate a report package.
 However, the actual length of time depends on the amount of data that was provided.

+6. When the report has been built, select **Download report** to view the report.

 ## Step 3: Analyze data in a loss prevention report